What is Cop27 and why does Egypt's landmark climate summit matter?

 Where is it being held?

-The conference will be held in Sharm El Sheikh, Egypt, at the International Convention Centre, which is close to the resort city’s international airport and can accommodate 20,000 people, with a main event hall that has a 7,000 capacity.
+The conference is being held in Sharm El Sheikh, Egypt, at the International Convention Centre, which is close to the resort city’s international airport and can accommodate 20,000 people, with a main event hall that has a 7,000 capacity.
 The conference website says the venue is also accessible for “those with reduced mobility needs”.

 Why Sharm El Sheikh?